 Kroger (KR) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the supermarket chain had gained 3.59% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 7.14% and the S&P 500's gain of 3.82% in that time.
+Prior to today's trading, shares of the supermarket chain had lost 2.59% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 8.58% and the S&P 500's gain of 4.64% in that time.

-Wall Street will be looking for positivity from Kroger as it approaches its next earnings report date.
-In that report, analysts expect Kroger to post earnings of $0.93 per share.
-This would mark year-over-year growth of 2.2%.
+Investors will be hoping for strength from Kroger as it approaches its next earnings release.
+On that day, Kroger is projected to report earnings of $0.93 per share, which would represent year-over-year growth of 2.2%.
 Our most recent consensus estimate is calling for quarterly revenue of $34.81 billion, up 5.32% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Kroger.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Kroger.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.1% higher.
+The Zacks Consensus EPS estimate has moved 0.1% higher within the past month.
 Kroger currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, Kroger is currently trading at a Forward P/E ratio of 11.17.
-This represents a discount compared to its industry's average Forward P/E of 11.98.
+Investors should also note Kroger's current valuation metrics, including its Forward P/E ratio of 10.81.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.18.

-We can also see that KR currently has a PEG ratio of 1.83.
+Investors should also note that KR has a PEG ratio of 1.77 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Supermarkets industry currently had an average PEG ratio of 2.28 as of yesterday's close.
+The Retail - Supermarkets was holding an average PEG ratio of 2.27 at yesterday's closing price.